-Someone blows the whistle when the tell their Employer, a Regulator or Regulatory body, a Customer, an MP, the Civil Aviation Authority, the Police or the Media about a dangerous or illegal activity that they are aware of through their work.
+Someone blows the whistle when they tell their Employer, a Regulator or Regulatory body, a customer, an MP, the Civil Aviation Authority, the police or the media about a dangerous or illegal activity that they are aware of through their work.

 The Act is used to inform those who need to know (called ‘Prescribed Persons’), about a Health and Safety Risk, Environmental problems, Fraud, Corruption, deficiencies in the care of vulnerable people, cover-ups and many more types of actions.
 The full list of Prescribed Persons is here .

-PIDA has a wide definition of what is a ‘protected worker’ which includes most workers and employees plus contractors, homeworkers, trainees and agency workers (including those people who are introduced or supplied by 3rd parties to do work at the employers).
+PIDA has a wide definition of what is a ‘protected worker’, which includes most workers and employees plus contractors, homeworkers, trainees and agency workers (including those people who are introduced or supplied by 3rd parties to do work at the employers).
 In May 2014 the Supreme Court also decided that members of limited liability partnerships are workers and covered under this Act.
-In August 2016 the Employment Appeal Tribunal found that an agency worker could be a whistle-blower at the hirer’s (who she worked for) in McTigue v University Hospital Bristol NHS Foundation.
-McTigue made a disclosure about malpractice to the Hospital and then it terminated her agency worker assignment.
-She claimed this was an unlawful detriment and that she qualified as a whistle-blower and the EAT agreed.
+In August 2016, the Employment Appeal Tribunal found that an agency worker could be a whistleblower at the hirer’s (who she worked for) in McTigue v University Hospital Bristol NHS Foundation.
+McTigue made a disclosure about malpractice to the Hospital, which then terminated her agency worker assignment.
+She claimed this was an unlawful detriment and that she qualified as a whistleblower; the EAT agreed.

-A successful claim for unfair dismissal or victimsation because an individual has ‘whistle-blown’ has unlimited compensation.
+A successful claim for unfair dismissal or victimisation because an individual has ‘whistle-blown’ has unlimited compensation.

 See our Guide here about what you should do if your boss or client asks you to do something illegal at work.